Encryptic1/ALgoRythm/README.md

 ```
 filename.replace(x)
 ```
-where x is ',-$ and some other symbols. this is where i would check first in the ./drive/genres/{*}.mp3 filenames
+Where x is ',-$ and some other symbols. this is where i would check first in the ./drive/genres/{*}.mp3 filenames